 The Group utilises derivative financial instruments to mitigate its exposure to certain market risks associated with its ongoing operations.
 The primary risks that it seeks to manage through the use of derivative financial instruments include currency exchange risk, commodity price risk and interest rate risk.
 All derivative financial instrument assets and liabilities are recorded at fair value on the Consolidated Statement of Financial Position.
 The Group does not use derivative financial instruments for trading or speculative purposes.
 At the inception of a hedge transaction the Group documents the relationship between the hedging instrument and the hedged item, as well as its risk management objective and strategy for undertaking the hedge transaction.
-Both at the hedging transaction is highly effective in offsetting changes in fair value or cash flow of the hedged item.
-While certain derivative financial instruments are designated as hedging instruments, the Group also enters into derivative financial instruments that are designed to hedge a risk but are not designated as hedging instruments (referred to as an economic hedge or a non-designated hedge).
-The Group is exposed to counterparty credit risk on all of its derivative financial instruments that are designed bedge).
-The Group is exposed to counterparty credit risk on all of its derivative financial instruments.
-It has established and maintained strict counterparty credit guidelines and enters into hedges only with financial institutions that are investment grade or better.
-It continuously monitors counterparty credit risk and utilises numerous counterparties to minimise its exposure to potential defaults.
+Both at the hedge inception and on an ongoing basis, the Group assesses and documents whether the derivative financial instruments are designated as hedging instruments, the Group also enters into derivative financial instruments that are designed to hedge a risk but are not designated as hedging instruments.
+It has established and maintained strict counterparty credit risk and utilises numerous counterparties to minimise its exposure to potential defaults.
 It does not require collateral under these agreements.